LNshuti/yc-on-rails/README.md

 7. **Developer Experience:** Implement tools and practices that improve developer productivity and allow for quicker deployments.
 For example, simplifying the use of Webpack and JavaScript for faster deployments.

-**Deliverables:**

-1. **Infrastructure Code:** Terraform scripts for creating and managing the infrastructure on AWS.
-Dockerfiles for the application's containerization.

-2. **Application Code:** Well-structured and documented Ruby on Rails and React codebase for the startup incubation platform.

-3. **Documentation:** Comprehensive documentation of the infrastructure design, application architecture, deployment process, and developer tools.

-4. **Security Audit Report:** A report from a penetration testing exercise against your applications.

 # Architecture